 Have you ever wanted to play basketball, football, baseball, or soccer and couldn't because you were too small, too slow, too fat, or had a physical disability?
 How about wanting to play the leading role in the school play or having a solo in the annual concert and you weren’t good looking enough or couldn’t sing well enough?
 What about wanting to become a teacher, or attorney, or doctor, or pastor, but you didn’t have the right education or enough money to get the right education?
 You’ve seen examples of people who have overcome these kinds of, what society calls, limitations.
 You may even know some of them, but you haven’t been one of them.

 The biggest reason people aren’t being used by God is because they don’t believe that they can be used because of something they’ve done in the past or that they don’t measure up to the world’s standards.
 When you say God can't use you, you are agreeing with our enemy, Satan.
-He's the one who tells you that you're useless….person; or maybe you think nobody will listen to you because of some external imperfection.
+He's the one who tells you that you're useless; or you think nobody will listen to you because of some external imperfection.

 God can and wants to use you no matter what you’ve done, how pretty or ugly you are, how tall or short you are, what color you are, how many fingers and toes you have, how many arms or legs you have, and I can go on and on, but you get my point.
 God’s not concerned about any of that; He can and will use you.
-In fact Scripture tells us that God has chosen the foolish things of the world to confound the wise.
+In fact, Scripture tells us that God has chosen the foolish things of the world to confound the wise.

 1 Corinthians 1:26-31 (HCSB)26 Brothers, consider your calling: Not many are wise from a human perspective, not many powerful, not many of noble birth.27 Instead, God has chosen what is foolish in the world to shame the wise, and God has chosen what is weak in the world to shame the strong.28 God has chosen what is insignificant and despised in the world—what is viewed as nothing—to bring to nothing what is viewed as something,29 so that no one can boast in His presence.30 But ⌊it is⌋ from Him that you are in Christ Jesus, who became God-given wisdom for us—⌊our⌋ righteousness, sanctification, and redemption,31 in order that, as it is written: The one who boasts must boast in the Lord.